 |4.||Get your offer instantly!|

-And there you have it, folks.
-If one of the iPad battery saver solutions above solved your battery life woes, give yourself a big pat on the back.
+If one of the iPad battery saver solutions above solved your battery life woes, we’ll let you get back to your movie streaming.
 If not, consider getting a new battery or selling us your iPad and upgrading to a brand-new one.
-Whichever you choose, you’ll soon be well on your way to a long and healthy (battery) life.
-Good luck!
+Whichever you choose, you’ll soon be well on your way to enjoying your iPad without the fear of a dying battery!

 Our no-obligation quotes are simple, fast, hassle-free.